mever-team/FairBench/docs/basics/interactive.md

 objects created with FairBench.
 These objects are organized as forks (reports are also forks) whose branches correspond to column names.
-The main mechanism to access parts of reports is the perspective notation below.
-For example, you can write `report.minratio` to obtain a Fork of all minimum ratio reductions for all base measures, `report.auc` to obtain all the reductions for the base auc measure, and
+The main mechanism to access parts of reports programmatically is the perspective notation below.
+For example, `report.minratio` is a Fork of all minimum ratio reductions for all base measures, `report.auc` contains all the reductions for the base auc measure, and
-`report.auc.minratio` to obtain the (explainable) value of the minratio reduction for auc.
+`report.auc.minratio` retrieves the (explainable) value of the minratio reduction for auc.
-Once you get a hang of how perspectives can be obtained, you can explore reports or comparisons of reports across different algorithms and classes programmatically.
+Once you get a hang on perspectives, you can explore reports or comparisons of reports across different algorithms and classes programmatically.
 You can also perform the exploration via an